liuxjep/iam/serviceid.md

 {: tip}

-### Locking and unlocking a service ID using the CLI
+### Locking and unlocking a service ID by using the CLI
 {: #lock_serviceid_cli}

 To lock a service ID, use the following command: